 Who is your role model?

-What food or drink can you not live without?
+What ingredient can you not live without?

 Where is your favourite place to eat in London?